Relationship with Employees

 Practice the Group's Corporate Philosophy

-In the "Fifth Sustainability Promotion Plan," the Nisshinbo Group sets "Practice the Group's Corporate Philosophy" as a priority activity item and "Communication of management's message based on the Group's Corporate Philosophy" as an action item, and sets the KPI of "Promote the practice of the Group's Corporate Philosophy, VALUE, and Business Conduct Guidelines (Affirmation rate in global survey, 80% or more)."
+In the "6th Sustainability Promotion Plan," the Nisshinbo Group sets "Practice the Group's Corporate Philosophy" as a priority activity item and "Communication of management's message based on the Group's Corporate Philosophy" as an action item, and sets the KPI of "Promote the practice of the Group's Corporate Philosophy, VALUE, and Business Conduct Guidelines (Affirmation rate in global survey, 80% or more)."

 To instill the corporate philosophy, in addition to efforts such as messages from the presidents of group companies through various opportunities, the Group enhanced the multilingualization of the corporate philosophy handbook and distributed educational videos using the Learning Management System.